albihasani94/albihasani94.github.io/_posts/2020-01-21-jan-jug-tirana-records.md

 Do you not even have the slightest dislike about the IDE generated boilerplate?
 Do you not wish there was a simpler way to do this?

-If your answer is yes, join my talk at [JUG Tirana](https://www.meetup.com/Java-User-Group-Tirana/events/267691374/){:target="_blank"}.
+If your answer is yes, join me at tonight at [JUG Tirana](https://www.meetup.com/Java-User-Group-Tirana/events/267691374/){:target="_blank"}.

 It's ok if you think Java is too verbose.
 Even us, Java developers at heart, do that sometimes.
 And the IDE generated boilerplate for all these classes?
 Ooof.